 The clothes moths and larvae like dark undisturbed places such as under your bed, desk or in your wardrobe.
 When I closely inspected the carpets I spotted hundreds of eggs along the edges of the carpet under a desk.
 The eggs are tiny – much smaller than a pinhead.

 When I lifted the carpet there were thousands more along under the skirting board.
 I tried to vacuum the eggs up but this required a lot of scraping with the hoover as the eggs were well stuck on.
 Even after a lot of vacuuming I still couldn’t remove all the visible eggs.

-In order to protect the clothes we took them all to a laundrette in black bags.
-We hot-washed them to remove any eggs, threw the black bags away (in case they contained any moth eggs) and then put the clean clothes in new black bags.
-We then took the clothes to my (non-moth infested) flat to keep them safe until the problem is sorted.
+In order to protect the clothes I took them all to a laundrette in black bags.
+They were then hot-washed them to remove any eggs, the black bags were thrown away (in case they contained any moth eggs) and then the clean clothes were put in new black bags.
+I then took the clothes to my (non-moth infested) flat to keep them safe until the problem is sorted.

 When it became clear that the home sprays weren’t able to get rid of them completely, the landlord was contacted who arranged for a professional to come into the flat.
 When the pest control guy visited he explained that the eggs are virtually indestructible.
 He said he would spray the carpet with a chemical that would kill any live clothes moths or larvae.
 The chemical would remain on the carpet for two weeks (no vacuuming in the mean time) killing any larvae which subsequently hatch.
 After two weeks the carpets would be sprayed again.
 He was very confident that this would get rid of the problem.
 We’ll have to wait and see.